ayush51/tutorial/tutorial.md

 ![Popup url](https://raw.github.com/surfly/tutorial/master/screens/popup_example.png)

+This can be especially useful if you wish to receive feedback by asking your visitors to fill out a survey.

 <a name="add_surfly"></a>
 ### Integration

-If you wish to integrate Surfly to your website, visitors to your website will be able to click the 'get live help' button to request a session.
+If you wish to integrate Surfly on your website, visitors to your website will be able to click the 'get live help' button to request a session.
 They will then be queue'd until an agent (the person who receives the call) joins them.
 The person who initiated the session is referred to as the leader and the people joining in will be followers.
 The leader will navigate the site, and the follower can help guide them through it.
 Initially the agent is the follower, and the website visitor is the leader, however you can choose to swap control at any time during the session.
 To integrate Surfly, you need to add the Surfly code snippet into your websites source code.
 The default parameters within the code snippet can be modified to allow for a seamless integration into your website.